The Foretelling: Plot

-A prologue introduces the episode with a narrative describing the Tudor King Henry VII as one of history's greatest liars and establishes the show's premise that he rewrote history to suit his own ends.
+A prologue introduces the episode with a narrative describing the Tudor King Henry VII as one of history's greatest liars - along with Nicolaus Copernicus, instigator of the heliocentrism cosmology theory, and Joseph Goebbels, chief propagandist of the Nazi Party- and establishes the show's premise that he rewrote history to suit his own ends.
 The narrator dispels the popular depiction of King Richard III of England as a scheming murderer; he appears as a villainous hunchback, hobbling towards his young nephews with a dagger, but the dagger is revealed to be a toy and the hunchback is a sack of presents.
 A close-up of one of the children fades to a shot of the bearded Richard, Duke of York (Brian Blessed) roaring with laughter, as the narrator declares that he grew up to be "a big, strong boy", and that it was he who was crowned king after winning the Battle of Bosworth Field, not Henry.

 The story opens in England in the year 1485 on the eve of the Battle of Bosworth.
 A feast is held at the castle of King Richard III of England as his court prepares for the next day's battle with the forces led by Henry Tudor.
 The King (Peter Cook) gives a speech parodying the opening of Shakespeare's play.
 A young lord's overzealous cheering raises the King's attention, who asks Richard, Duke of York, about the cheerer's identity.
-Richard doesn't recognise him but his eldest son, Harry, informs him that it is his second son, Edmund – though Richard mishears the name as "Edna", starting a running gag lasting throughout the series.
+Richard doesn't recognise him but his eldest son, Harry, informs him that it is his second son, Edmund – though Richard never calls him that.
+Instead he calls Edmund other names such as "Edna", starting a running gag lasting throughout the series.
 He asks Edmund if he will be participating in the battle; Edmund's buffoonish answer makes the King uneasy, but Richard promises that he will place Edmund far away from the King.

 Edmund and his friend, Lord Percy Percy, Duke of Northumberland, are joined by a servant Baldrick, who with a bit of flattery manages to win enough favour with Edmund to be chosen as his squire for the morning battle.
 The next day, both Edmund and Baldrick oversleep.
 Once woken by Edmund's mother, Gertrude of Flanders, they rush to the battlefield, Edmund by horse and Baldrick by mule.
 Edmund is initially eager to fight but, observing the combatants from afar, he comes to the realisation that fighting could lead to death.
 He decides at that moment to remain a spectator and then hides behind a bush to relieve himself.